Privacy policy

 • Better understanding our supporters to enable us to provide targeted and appropriate material.

+We may also use anonymised or unidentifiable information about you and your interactions with the charity to demonstrate our impact, need for support and gaps in service provision.
 This data does not identify you, but will be shared with the public, funders, politicians, service providers and any interested parties.
 We have a legitimate organisational interest to use information in this way and there is no overriding prejudice to you by using your information for this purpose.

 9. How we collect personal data

-You give it to us directly: You may give us your information in order to sign up for one of our events, volunteer, make a donation, purchase our products, contact our helpline, apply for a Brain Injury Identity Card or Emergency Fund grant, request support, apply for a job or communicate with us.
+You may give us your information in order to sign up for one of our events, volunteer, make a donation, purchase our products, share your story, contact our helpline, apply for a Brain Injury Identity Card or Emergency Fund grant, request support, apply for a job or communicate with us.

 Sometimes when you support us, your information is collected or processed by a third-party organisation working for us, but we are responsible for your data at all times.

-You give it to us indirectly: Your information may be shared with us by independent event organisers, for example the London Marathon or fundraising sites like JustGiving or Virgin Money Giving.
+Your information may also be shared with us by independent event organisers, for example the London Marathon or fundraising sites like JustGiving or Virgin Money Giving.
 These independent third parties will only do so when you have indicated that you wish to support us and with your consent.
-You should check their privacy policy when you provide your information to understand
+You should check their privacy policy when you provide your information to understand fully how they will process your data.

-When you give permission to other organisations to share or it is available publicly: We may combine information you provide with information available from external sources in order to gain a better understanding of our supporters, to improve our fundraising methods, products and services.
+Occasionally we obtain information, such as your telephone number or other contact details, from external sources (only where you have given permission for such information to be shared) or publicly available information.
+We may combine information you provide with information available from external sources in order to gain a better understanding of our supporters, to improve our fundraising methods, products and services.

 The information we get from other organisations may depend on your privacy settings or the responses you give, so you should regularly check them.
-This information comes from the following sources:
+This information comes from the following sources

 • Third party organisations: You may have provided permission for a company or other organisation to share your data with third parties, including charities.
 This could be when you buy a product or service, register for an online competition or sign up with a comparison site.